The space under your decking can be attractive to rats because it provides a safe shelter.

 Rats are notorious for leaving droppings on paths and other locations they visit, producing up to 40 droppings in a single day.

-The droppings are sausage-shaped and range in length from 1/2-3/4 inches.
-Additionally, you may detect the smell of ammonia (from rat urine), which is a sign that you have rats on your property.
+The droppings are sausage-shaped and range in length from 1/2 to 3/4 inches.
+Additionally, you may detect the smell of ammonia (from rat urine), a sign that rats are on your property.

 Burrows and Rat Holes

-If you see 2-4 inch holes under your decking, there’s a high chance that rats are sheltering there.
+If you see 2 to 4-inch holes under your decking, there’s a high chance that rats are sheltering there.

 Gnaw Marks on Decking Material